 You can grow your oranges or buy from organic farms to reduce adverse health effects.
 It’s also essential that you thoroughly wash the peels with hot water if you can to reduce the number of chemicals your pet may ingest.

-However, it would be best to feed them just a few well-cleaned pieces of the peel to prevent potential drawbacks.
-Don’t worry if your piggie dislikes the rind-some piggies don’t like the peel’s taste.
+However, it would be best to feed them just a few well-cleaned pieces of the peel from organic oranges to prevent potential drawbacks.
+Don’t worry if your piggie dislikes the rind; some piggies don’t like the peel’s taste.

 Find out more about food safety for your guinea pig:

 - Can Guinea Pigs Eat Iceberg Lettuce?
 A Complete Guide

 - Can Guinea Pigs Eat Peaches?
 What You Need to Know!

 - Can Guinea Pigs Eat Kiwi?
 Is Kiwi Safe for Guinea Pigs?